In 2007, I developed a web-based energy-monitoring device that then morphed into eGauge Systems LLC, where I continue to be president.

 From Sep.
 1997 to July 2005 , I was a member of the technical staff in HP Research Labs.

 I hold a professional degree as an Electronics Engineer, an HTL Diploma (BSc degree) in Computer Science from HTL Brugg-Windisch (now called Fachhochschule Nordwestschweiz), Switzerland and M.Sc. and Ph.D. degrees in Computer Science from University of Arizona.
-I'm used to be a voting member of ACM, IEEE Computer Society, and USENIX, but now I cut membership down to IEEE.
+I used to be a voting member of ACM, IEEE Computer Society, and USENIX.

 I grew up in a tiny Swiss town called Niederweningen.
 My wife wrote a short article on Niederweningen based on our 1993 trip to Switzerland.
 A reprint of this article can be found here.